yafp/updWallp/README.md

 ## Configuration
-As initial step you have to define the installation directory in the two major script:
+As initial step you have to define the installation directory in the two major script **updWallp.sh** and **updWallpShowOrg.sh**.
+Please see the following example:
-* updWallp.sh
-* updWallpShowOrg.sh

 From:
 ```bash